Victim of fatal motorcycle crash identified, police seek witnesses - West Kelowna News

 The victim of Sunday’s fatal motorcycle crash has been identified by friends and family on social media.

-Michael Odenbach, owner of Western Star Auctions, was behind the wheel of a motorcycle when it collided with the side of a pickup truck at the Hardy Street intersection.
+Michael Odenbach, owner of Western Star Auctions, was operating the motorcycle when it collided with the side of a pickup truck at the Hardy Street intersection.

 That stretch of highway has been plagued by serious crashes for years, with residents of two nearby mobile home parks and visitors to Hardy Falls forced to make turns on and off the two-lane highway without the help of acceleration lanes.